 Rodent Health Surveillance & Environmental Monitoring

-Specific RHS activities include necropsy evaluation of those sentinels, with ancillary microbiology, parasitology, serology and PCR screening for pathogens.
+Specific RHS and pathology activities include gross necropsy evaluation of those sentinels, with ancillary microbiology, parasitology, serology and PCR screening for pathogens.
 As our skilled necropsy staff performs tissue examination and harvesting, suspicious lesion areas or areas of general interest are isolated.
-Histopathology evaluations of these tissues are accomplished through the preparation of hematoxylin & eosin (H & E) stained slides.
-Arrangements for other histological special stains can be easily made.
+Histopathology evaluations of these tissues are accomplished through fixation or flash freezing of trimmed tissues.
+These harvested tissues are then subjected to vacuum infiltration processing, paraffin embedding, thin sectioning and slide mounting.
+Routinely, these slides are stained with hematoxylin & eosin (H & E) for our staff pathologists’ review.
+Arrangements for immunohistochemical and other special stains can be easily made.

 Please see our Services Listing for the various types of comprehensive screening panels available to complement the specific demands of your particular lab animal program.

-Environmental microbiological monitoring of caging areas, transport vehicles and cleaned surfaces within the vivarium are accomplished through the use of sterile swabbing techniques and RODAC plates.
+Environmental microbiological monitoring of autoclaves, water systems, caging areas, transport vehicles and cleaned surfaces within the vivarium are accomplished through the use of sterile swabbing techniques, RODAC contact plates and biological indicators.
+We can evaluate the proper functioning of steam sterilizers and vaporous hydrogen peroxide (VHP) sterilizers.
 We have full capability to check caging system water pH and screen for microorganisms.
-Periodic monitoring is necessary to evaluate cleaning techniques and the suitability of transport vehicles, cages and holding areas for housing animals.
+Periodic monitoring is necessary to evaluate cleaning techniques and the suitability of transport vehicles, cages and holding areas for housed animals.